 These complexes often include a heated lap swimming pool, a heated kiddie pool, and multiple hot tubs of differing temperatures.
 Laugardalslaug, the main pool in Reykjavik, even has a salt-water hot tub.

 Though some of the more popular hot pots like Selljavallalaug, Hrunalaug, or the Reykjadalur Hot Springs have the potential to be congested with visitors (unless you visit in the early morning or late evening), you’ll often find the hot pots offer more peace and solitude than the swimming pool complexes.
-They often take more commitment and energy to get to therefore deterring certain crowds.

 If you’ve begun planning a trip to Iceland in March, you’ve no doubt heard of the extremely popular Blue Lagoon, or its northern counterpart, the Myvatn Nature Baths.
-Both of these are great alternatives to the hot tubs and hot pots albeit much more expensive.
+Both of these are great alternatives to the hot tubs and hot pots are much more expensive.

 The Blue Lagoon is in a great area and is actually on our list of Best Places To Stay In Iceland.
 In this post, we offer suggestions for where to stay around the Ring Road!